ClusterLabs/PAF/Quick_Start-Debian-9-crm.md

 EOC
 ~~~

+Using `crm_mon` You should see the three resources appearing in your cluster
+and being dispatched on nodes.

 ## Cluster resources

-In this last chapter we create three different resources: `pgsqld`, `pgsql-ha`
+In this last chapter we create three resources: `pgsqld`, `pgsql-ha`
 and `pgsql-master-ip`.

 The `pgsqld` defines the properties of a PostgreSQL instance: where it is